artfaal/teamspeak3-alpine/README.md

 The other ports (10011 for ServerQuery and 30033 for FileManager) can be exposed individually as well in this manner, or all ports can be exposed with `-P`, however the host ports will be random.

 ### Data Volume

 Providing a volume at `/data` in the container will automatically link and use these files and directories.
 A container can then be booted again later and use this existing data (read: making updates very easy!).
 The currently supported files are:

 * `logs/` (directory)
 * query_ip_blacklist.txt
 * query_ip_whitelist.txt
 * ts3server.sqlitedb
+* licencekey.dat
+* files/

 ```sh
 docker run -d \